headwirecom/peregrine-cms/sling/peregrine-feature-model-starter/README.md

 ```
 **Note**: To only build the project then just omit the **launch** profile.

-Now you can connect to the Peregrine via http://localhost:8080
+Now you can connect to the Peregrine via http://localhost:8080, log in and
+then you are redirected to the Peregrine CMS Welcome Page.

+**Attention**: in case of issues please try to delete the /launcher
+and the /target folder manually.